undergroundwires/ez-consent/README.md

     always_show: false,               // Always shows banner on load, default: false
     privacy_url: "/privacy",          // URL that "more" button goes to, default: "/privacy/" target_attribute : "_blank",      // Determines what the behavior of the 'more' button is, default: "_blank", opens the privacy page in a new tab
+    more_button_gives_consent: false, // Determines whether clicking on 'more' button gives consent and removes the banner, default: true
     texts: {
       main: "We use cookies",         // The text that's shown on the banner, default: "This website uses cookies & similar."
       buttons: